ButKor/goc8ycli-python-starter/README.md

 * [VS Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

 # Usage
-It's easy: Clone the repository, open the project in VS Code and select "Remote-Containers: Open Folder in Container..." from the command palette.
+Clone the repository, open the project in VS Code and select "Remote-Containers: Open Folder in Container..." from the command palette.